microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/noImplicitThis.md

 ---
 display: "No Implicit This"
-oneline: "Error when 'this' would be any"
+oneline: "Error when 'this' would be any."
 ---

 Raise error on 'this' expressions with an implied 'any' type.